anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Converts .xlsx document to PDF document with the help of Microsoft Flow.
 You can find more examples in `this article <../how-tos/documents/convert-excel-to-pdf.html>`_.

-Note: At this moment the action is only available in custom connector.
+.. note:: At this moment the action is only available in custom connector.
 Please read `here <../create-custom-connector.html>`_ how to create one.

 .. rubric:: Output Parameters